axelarnetwork/axelar-contract-deployments/solana/xtask/README.md

 ## Xtask CLI :joystick:

-Xtask CLi helps humans and non humans to execute common operations on this workspace, like building, deploying and intialising programas (A.k.a Solana smart contracts)
+Xtask CLi helps humans and non humans to execute common operations on this workspace, like building, deploying and initialising programs (A.k.a Solana smart contracts)

 ### How to run